ishtiaqhimel/ishtiaqhimel.github.io/docs/notes/network-devices.md

 - Virtual Switches (Used in Cloud)
 - Virtual Routers (Used in Cloud)

-All of them perform Routing and/or Switching
+All of them perform Routing and/or Switching.

+To know more visit [Network Devices: Types, Functions and Best Practices for Security Management](https://blog.netwrix.com/2019/01/08/network-devices-explained/).